zackbradys/aws-rke2-terraform/terraform/aws-ec2-rke2-byob-tf/README.md

 Record Routing Policy: Simple Routing
 ```

-**Step 4b:** If you do not have a DNS Server available, you are able to configure your local /etc/hosts and on each of the nodes /etc/hosts, with the following configuration:
+**Step 4b:** If you do not have a DNS Service/Server available, you are able to configure your local `/etc/hosts` and on each of the nodes `/etc/hosts` with the following configuration:

 Example /etc/hosts on each node and locally:
 ```bash